Edward Wood, 1st Earl of Halifax: Simon Commission

-The Irwin Declaration
+Irwin Declaration

 In June 1929, a new Labour government took office in the UK, with Ramsay MacDonald Prime Minister for the second time and William Wedgwood Benn as Secretary of State for India.
-On 13 July 1929, Irwin arrived in the UK on leave, bringing with him a "suggested" draft exchange of letters between MacDonald and Simon.
-His plan was for Simon to write proposing a Round Table Conference to discuss the findings of the commission, and that MacDonald would then reply pointing out that the 1917 Montagu Declaration implied a commitment to dominion status (i.e. that India should become completely self-governing, like Canada or Australia).
+On 13 July 1929, Irwin arrived in England on leave, having chosen Lord Goschen to be his acting viceroy in India.
+Indeed, on his return to London, Irwin brought with him a "suggested" draft exchange of letters between MacDonald and Simon.
+His plan was for Simon to write proposing a Round Table Conference to discuss the findings of the commission, and that MacDonald would then reply pointing out that the 1917 Montagu Declaration implied a commitment to Dominion status (i.e. that India should become completely self-governing, like Canada or Australia).
 Simon saw the drafts and had serious misgivings about the planned Round Table Conference.
-The exchange of letters did not mention Dominion Status as the other Commissioners did not favour it, although Simon did not report the depth of their feeling, which he came to share, that such a declaration would undermine the findings of the Commission and that Dominion Status would now become a minimum demand for the Indian leaders rather than an ultimate goal.
-The author David Dutton finds it "curious" that Irwin, who had believed that Simon would not object to Dominion Status, did not understand this.
+The exchange of letters did not mention Dominion status as the other commissioners did not favour it, although Simon did not report the depth of their feeling, which he came to share, that such a declaration would undermine the findings of the Commission and that Dominion status would now become a minimum demand for the Indian leaders rather than an ultimate goal.
+The author David Dutton finds it "curious" that Irwin, who had believed that Simon would not object to Dominion status, did not understand this.

-The Irwin Declaration of October 1929 committed Britain to eventual Dominion Status for India.
+The Irwin Declaration of October 1929 committed Britain to eventual Dominion status for India.
 Despite such a policy having been implicit for a decade, the Declaration was denounced by many on the Tory Right.
 Lord Reading (Irwin's predecessor as Viceroy) denounced it, and Simon made his displeasure known.
 There was brief hope of a breakthrough in Anglo-Indian relations, but the New Delhi Conference of December 1929 between Irwin and the Indian leaders failed to reach agreement.
 Gandhi now began a campaign of civil disobedience with a view to achieving complete independence.
 He walked for 24 days to the sea, where he proceeded to make salt, in breach of the government's historic monopoly.
 Irwin had all the Congress leaders put behind bars, including Gandhi eventually.

-Some criticism of Irwin may have been unfair, but he had made an error and the consequences were serious and unrest grew.
+Some criticism of Irwin may have been unfair but he had made an error and the consequences were serious and unrest grew.
 Irwin's position was seen as excessively lenient by London but as half-hearted in India.
 With little room for manoeuvre, Irwin resorted to repression using his emergency powers to ban public gatherings and crush rebellious opposition.
 Gandhi's detention, however, only made matters worse.